 - 1 teaspoon baking powder I recommend aluminum-free

 - 1/4 teaspoon kosher salt

-- Optional for serving: sliced berries, toasted slivered almonds, whipped cream
+- Sliced berries, toasted slivered almonds, whipped cream for serving

 - In a separate bowl, stir together the almond flour, baking powder, and salt.
 Add the egg yolks, then stir to combine.
 The dough will be very thick, dry, and crumbly.

 - Working 1/2 cup at a time, gently fold in the egg whites, completely incorporating them between each addition.
 The batter will be very thick at first but will lighten as you progress.
 Fold in the lemon zest.

 - Scrape the cake batter into the prepared pan and smooth the top.
 Bake on the center rack for 28 to 32 minutes, until it is light golden brown and a toothpick inserted into the center comes out clean.
 Remove from the oven, place on a wire rack, and let cool in the pan for 5 minutes.
 Run a sharp knife along the edge of the cake to loosen it, then gently turn the cake out onto a serving plate and let cool completely.
 Serve with berries, almonds, and whipped cream, as desired.